 It is important not to pick the protected flowers of the Arboretum.

-For several years, the Arboretum has undertaken a large census to know all the richness of the floristic heritage of the siteand the surroundings.
+For several years, the Arboretum has undertaken a large census to know all the richness of the floristic heritage of the site.
 Thus, the sheep sorrel, the flexuous canche or the fragrant fluuve like acid soils, and rub shoulders with species that appreciate calcareous soils, such as the Arabettes tourette or the common thyme and wild thyme.

 Viola Valderia Allioni